Spring 2026*** Last week for pot grown tree orders for this season ***

 This is slow-growing long-lived variety which takes a while to get into its stride.
 Victorian author Hogg, writing at the end of the 19th century noted that Blenheim Orange "... when it becomes a little aged, it bears regular and abundant crops".

 Blenheim Orange is not self-fertile and is also a poor pollinator of other varieties.
 Ideally you need two other different but compatible varieties planted nearby in order to produce fruit, or one compatible self-fertile variety.
 The following varieties are good pollinators for Blenheim Orange.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Scrumptious